About Asbestos

 Asbestos is a durable, heat-resistant mineral widely used in shipyards, power plants, paper mills, nuclear facilities, and oil refineries.
 Over 60 countries have banned the import or use of asbestos, but it remains legal in the U.S. in limited quantities.

-Bergman Oslund Udo Little can advise you about asbestos exposure, determine the validity of your asbestos case, and fight tooth and nail to secure maximum compensation.
+Bergman Oslund Udo Little can advise you about asbestos exposure, determine the validity of your asbestos case, and fight tooth and nail to secure maximum compensation for your exposure.

 Where Does Asbestos Exposure Happen?

-• Nuclear facilities frequently used asbestos in steam equipment, fireproofing, machinery, and buildings.
+• Nuclear facilities – frequently use asbestos in steam equipment, fireproofing, machinery, and buildings.

 Common Products That Lead to Asbestos Exposure